dboddie-canonical-work/disgorged-docs/the-ant-plugin.rst

 ``CLASSPATH`` will be set to the list of jars in ``${SNAP}/jar`` and ``bin/java`` is available as a symlink to the installed version of OpenJDK.

 This plugin uses the common plugin keywords as well as those for “sources”.
-For more information, see `Snapcraft parts metadata <snapcraft-parts-metadata.md>`__.
+For more information, see :ref:`Snapcraft parts metadata <snapcraft-parts-metadata>`.

 This plugin is only available to *core22* and *core18* based snaps.
-See `Base snaps <base-snaps.md>`__ for details.
+See :ref:`Base snaps <base-snaps>` for details.

 .. raw:: html